makandra/terraform-module-template/README.md

 ### checkov

 [checkov](https://www.checkov.io/) scans the terraform manifests for common misconfigurations.
-By default the root of the respository is scanned but if you have a repo with submodules (like for e.g. [makandra/terraform-aws-modules](https://github.com/makandra/terraform-aws-modules) you may want to alter the path of the github action.
+By default the root of the repository is scanned but if you have a repo with submodules (like for e.g. [makandra/terraform-aws-modules](https://github.com/makandra/terraform-aws-modules) you may want to alter the path of the GitHub action.

 ### conventional-commits